-Average basket size is the number of items that gets sold on a single purchase.
+Average basket size is the number of items that get sold on a single purchase.

 Total units sold / Number of invoices = Average Basket Size.

-This metric is more relevant to e-commerce companies like Amazon where the basket has more than 1 item than companies that sell exquisite jewellery where the basket size generally isn’t more than 1.
+This metric is more relevant to e-commerce companies like Amazon where the basket has more than 1 item than companies that sell exquisite jewelry where the basket size generally isn’t more than 1.